pas-mllr/pas-mllr/README.md

 ### About Me

-I'm an independent tech consultant specializing in AI and digital transformation, with extensive experience not only in consulting but also in banking and government.
+I'm an independent tech consultant specializing in AI and digital transformation.
 After over a decade in consulting, I went solo to help businesses make real use of emerging tech, particularly AI.

 I run **Lurn Digital**, my consulting firm.
-Right now, I'm working with a large company to transform their tax and finance teams with AI.
-I also work with small businesses and non-profits to leverage technology effectively.
+Currently, I'm working with a large company to transform their tax and finance teams using AI.
+I also support small businesses and non-profits, leveraging technology to drive impactful change.

-I've represented my firm at major tech events, including an international tech conference, joining the Dutch government-led delegation to discuss AI's role in shaping the future of industries.
+I've represented my firm at major tech events, including an international tech conference in Rio de Janeiro, Brazil, discussing AI's impact on industries as part of the Dutch government-led delegation.

 ### Community Involvement

-I'm a board member at a non-profit offering free digital education.
-I lead the AI track, guiding groups through the basics of AI.
-Recently, I represented my firm and the non-profit at an international tech conference as part of the Dutch government delegation, contributing to discussions on AI and the future of tech.
+I'm a volunteer board member at **TechLabs Rotterdam**, where I help provide free digital education.
+I lead the AI track, guiding groups through the basics of AI and pushing forward initiatives that bring accessible knowledge to people ready to take the next step.

 ### Current Projects & Interests

 - **AI Projects**: Helping finance and tax teams work smarter with AI.
 - **Non-Profit Work**: Digital marketing, education programs, and volunteer onboarding.
-- **Memory Keeper App**: Building an AI app for personal story capture and organization.
-- **Generative AI Prototypes**: Developing various AI tools and prototypes.
 - **Fitness and Survival**: Focusing on getting fit and learning practical skills.

 ### Technologies & Tools